TangoRomeo80/1st-semester-final-project/README.md

+Description<br>
+This program was done for Semester final of my First semester with the assistance of my project partner Nazia Afsan Mowmita<br>
+This is a program to be used as a interface in a computer selling shop.<br>
+This supports seperate interface for staff,admin and customers.<br><br>
 The steps to run the program is as follows:<br>
 1.Ensure that your compiler supports at least c++ 11.<br>
 2.Open a new project in an IDE.<br>